Moray & Speyside: Nairn - Forres - Elgin (near Inverness)

 SKY Delights in Leopold Street is a great organic, vegetarian deli and coffee bar with homemade goodies and specialist fine foods.

 The Nairn Highland Games usually take place on the third Saturday in August (tel: 01667 458 508).
-The Nairn Show (28 July 2018) with livestock exhibitions, craft fair, food stalls and amusements is held at Kinnudie Farm, Auldearn.
+The Nairn Show (tbc 27 July 2019) with livestock exhibitions, craft fair, food stalls and amusements is held at Kinnudie Farm, Auldearn.
 The Nairn Golf Club hosted the 37th Walker Cup in September 1999.

 Many other local events are held each year, especially over the summer.
 Visitors may enjoy the Nairn Ceilidhs which take place every Thursday at 8pm. from mid-June to end August at Nairn Community & Arts Centre.